 “It’s going to be like an interstate highway in a rush hour in a snowstorm with everyone driving much too fast.”

-This is how Harvard astrophysicist Johnathan McDowell described the coming space traffic chaos to Space.com.
-"Except that there are multiple interstate highways crossing each other with no stoplights,” he added.1
+This is how Harvard astrophysicist Jonathan McDowell described the coming space traffic chaos to Space.com.
+“Except that there are multiple interstate highways crossing each other with no stoplights,” he added.

 A new coined term — ‘Public Space Awareness’

-As space diplomacy moves at what feels like a snail’s pace, there is something else we can do to lay the groundwork for better space governance: We can make space awareness public.
+Space diplomacy moves at a snail’s pace.
+There’s something else we can do to lay the groundwork for better space governance: make space awareness public.

-Picture a “Google Earth for Space”-like feed with an interface that anyone in the world with an Internet connection can access.
-Envision an API allowing developers to build tools for managing satellite traffic, documenting debris, or doing astronomical research.
-I am calling this “Public Space Awareness.”
+Picture a “Google Earth for Space” feed that anyone with an internet connection can access.
+Envision an API that lets developers build tools for managing satellite traffic, documenting debris, or doing astronomical research.
+I call this “Public Space Awareness.”

 AUKUS, the trilateral security partnership between the US, UK, and Australia, is well-positioned to make Public Space Awareness a reality.
 It would be smart to orient in this direction.